-- 1. Personal Leave - (a) Non-management Employees - i.
+- (a) Non-management Employees - i.
 A non-management employee who in any fiscal three-month period commencing as of the first payroll period in July, October, January or April: - A. Does not use sick leave beyond eight (8) hours except that if any such employee provides the Judiciary with a written communication from a licensed medical doctor certifying that such employee has a serious medical condition which requires on-going medical care the eight (8) hour maximum shall not be applicable; - B. Is not off payroll, or on any type of leave of absence without pay or suspension without pay; - C. Completes original probationary period by the end of the three month period: shall be entitled to twelve (12) hours of personal leave.
 An employee who earns personal leave shall have that time credited to the employee's account at the beginning of the next calendar three (3) month period.
 The use of personal leave days shall be administered in the same manner as annual leave.
 Personal leave days must be used in the same fiscal year in which they were credited to the employee's account.
 In the case of personal leave days earned for the April 1-June 30 period, the day must be used in the July 1-September 30 period.
-Personal leave days cannot be accumulated from fiscal year except as above, nor are they compensable in cash, or convertible to another form of leave. - ii.
+Personal leave days cannot be accumulated from fiscal year except as above, nor are they compensable in cash, or convertible to another form of leave.

+- ii.
 In any event, no employee shall be entitled to earn more than forty-eight hours of personal leave per fiscal year under the terms of Section a) above. - iii.
 Personal leave accrual and eligibility criteria shall be pro-rated, as appropriate for permanent part-time employees on the basis of their regularly assigned hours. - iv.
-In addition to the ability to earn personal leave as described above, bargaining unit employees shall be credited with two personal leave days as of the first payroll period of July 2020, and the first full payroll period of each fiscal year thereafter.
+In addition to the ability to earn personal leave as described above, bargaining unit employees shall be credited with two personal leave days (JUSPL) as of the first payroll period of July 2020, and the first full payroll period of each fiscal year thereafter.
+Effective the first payroll period in July of 2022, employees in paygrade 22 and below will be annually granted an additional eight (8) hours of JUSPL for a total of 24 hours of JUSPL per contract year.
+The employee must use the JUSPL in the contract year it was granted, or it is lost.